biddleb/crypto/README.md

 # crypto
-Small passion projects to learn by doing crypto
+Learn by doing crypto and stuff